ThompsonL/HackWitUs18/README.md

 ## Things to do (short-range):

-1. [ ] Post counter increases when user adds post or events.
+1. [X] Post counter increases when user adds post or events.
+05-Nov-18

 2. [X] Event-Details screen needs to display location, information of the event, and user subscribers.
+04-Nov-18

 3. [ ] Upload images to file storage to be access from all users through the firebase db.